telerik/kendo-vscode-extensions/src/extension/README.md

 Once you make the selections you want and click generate, you can quickly extend the generated code.

+## Request a Feature / Submit Feedback

+You can request a feature or submit feedback in the extension [issue tracker](https://github.com/telerik/kendo-vscode-extensions/issues)

 ## License

 This code is distributed under the terms and conditions of the Progress Software Corporation End User License Agreement for [Visual Studio Code Extensions](https://github.com/telerik/kendo-vscode-extensions/tree/master/src/extension/LICENSE.md).